-Child Development And Milestones: Your 47 Month Old
+Child Development and Milestones: Your 3-Year-and-11-Month-Old

 Your 47 month old has just completed their first step to understanding life.

 Blink and you’ll miss it: that little baby inside you almost four years ago is now beginning to understand his sense of identity and confidently learning how to move properly.
 Yes that’s right, your child is now all of three years and 11 months old (just one month shy of four!).
 Let’s find out what he’s up to this month.
-Here are his 47 month old development and milestones.
+Here are his 3-year-and-11-month-old development and milestones.

 Your child would already know how to hold a pencil.
 At this point though, he actually understands how to use writing instruments meaningfully.